Is Your Aadhaar Secure? Here's How to Track Who's Using Your Number!

 Your Aadhaar

-A few simple steps can help you secure your Aadhaar and continue to enjoy the convenience it offers without worry.
-So, take control of your security today—check your Aadhaar activity, lock your biometrics, and stay safe in the digital world!
+Securing your Aadhaar, and continuing to enjoy the ease of use it affords are simple steps.
+So take back your security today—check your Aadhaar activity, lock your biometrics, and stay safe online!